 The aim of this article is to talk about some important stretches for low back pain.
 I talked about Sciatic nerve pain as well as low back pain in my previous articles.
 In this article, I focus on combination stretching exercises to reduce sciatica pain as well as low back pain.
-The stretches below will help alleviate the pain on both left and right side.
+The stretches below will help alleviate the pain on both the left and right side.
 So let’s get started!!

-Stretching exercises are necessary in many ways.
+Stretching exercises are necessary for many ways.
 An athlete needs to stretch his/her muscles prior and after any workout.
 A recreational player needs stretching to avoid any DOMS (Delayed onset of Muscle Soreness).
 A person who is exercising to gain muscle strength also needs to stretch the muscles after his exercise regime.
 A person suffering from injury or back pain stretches the muscles just to feel better.
 No matter what level a person is at for exercises, they need to stretch the muscles.
-Stretching is done for whole body and all muscles.
+Stretching is done for the whole body and all muscles.

-This is the most important stretch for low back pain, for leg pain, and for sciatica etc. You may have observed some of these positions at gym, after sports games, after a walk or run, etc. I included two different positions for this stretch so you can perform whichever you feel comfortable with.
+This is the most important stretch for low back pain, for leg pain, and for sciatica, etc. You may have observed some of these positions at the gym, after sports games, after a walk or run, etc. I included two different positions for this stretch so you can perform whichever you feel comfortable with.
 There are multiple other ways to stretch your Gastrocnemius and soleus muscle (fancy word for Calf muscles!)

-Position: In long sitting position.
+Position: In the long sitting position.

-As shown in the picture below, pull a sheet of towel with both hands while keeping your knee straight in sitting position.
+As shown in the picture below, pull a sheet or towel with both hands while keeping your knee straight in sitting position.
 You should feel a pull on calf muscles and behind the knee.
 If you lean forward from the waist, you should also feel stretch at Hamstrings.
 The pull should be bearable to you and not too aggressive that can damage the muscles.
 Remember, you are the one who is feeling the stretch so you are the best judge to decide its intensity!

 Here is the second method.
-You can lean on to the wall, with unaffected leg stepping forward (knee bend) as you start leaning forward you feel stretch at hamstrings and calf muscles.
+You can lean on to the wall, with unaffected leg stepping forward (knee bend) as you start leaning forward you feel a stretch at hamstrings and calf muscles.

 Frequency: Hold it for 30 to 45 seconds.
 New research supports that stretch can be held up to a minute to get its best effects.
 I usually leave it up to my patients.
 Sometimes, 30 seconds of good stretch is enough for a healthy individual.
 I also have patients who can hardly hold the stretch for 15 seconds.
 That is fine.
 Whatever they can bear with no pain!!
-Repeat it for three times.
+Repeat it three times.

-2. Quadriceps Stretch
+2. Quadriceps Stretch for back pain

 While lying on your stomach, bend affected knee while holding the heel with your hand.
 Gently pull the heel towards the buttock.
 You can lift the knee up off of the floor/mat if you can.
 This will get into a little deeper stretch.

 Position: You can perform the same stretching while in standing.
 You are basically doing the same movement here as well.
-You can kick your knee backwards if you want to get to that deeper stretch.
+You can kick your knee backward if you want to get to that deeper stretch.

 Frequency: Hold it for 30 to 45 seconds for three times.

-3. Low back Stretch
+3. Low Back Stretch

-Position: Lie down your back on hard surface.
+Position: Lie down your back on a hard surface.
 Bend the affected side knee and cross it over, try to push the knee towards the floor with your unaffected hand as shown in the picture.

 The key point while performing this stretch is your shoulder blade needs to be in touch with floor/mat (not come off of the floor – as it is very easy to do so).
 Also, the side of the knee which is bent, that is the side of back you are going to feel the stretch.
 You can reduce the amount of pressure you apply on your knee to modify the intensity of the stretch.
-Hold it for 30 to 45 seconds and repeat it for three times.
+Hold it for 30 to 45 seconds and repeat it three times.

 Hold it for 15 to 20 seconds and repeat it for 3 times.